-The standards, audit and guidelines working group welcome suggestions for new evidence-based guidelines from our membership and the wider rheumatology community throughout the year.
+The Standards, Audit and Guidelines Working Group - SAGWG - welcomes suggestions for new evidence-based guidelines from our membership and the wider rheumatology community throughout the year.

 Suggestions are considered at the Autumn meeting held annually in September/October.
 Submit your suggestion by email to Chris Hiley by 31 August 2017.